Clusters

 Cluster Backup/Restore

-When Luna Network HSM 7 is configured as a cluster, the entire contents of the cluster can be backed up to the appliance in an encrypted file, accessible to the admin user.
+The entire contents of the cluster can be backed up to the Luna Network HSM 7 appliance in an encrypted file, accessible to the admin user.
 You can perform backups on demand, or schedule periodic backups and determine how many to store before the oldest ones are overwritten.
 You can restore the entire cluster from a backup at any time.
 See Cluster Backup and Restore for procedures.